ThePhD/itsy_bitsy/README.md

 ```

-It's `value_type` is a `bit_value`, and its reference type is a `bit_reference<WordType, MaskType>`. `bit_reference` keeps on the reference and the position/mask value. `bit_value` discards that is only represents a single bit.
-As you seen from the above example, using the basic `bit_iterator` API is incredibly verbose: it is highly encouraged to use the top-level ranges API or similar when possible, unless attempting to create your own ranges and containers that iterate over bits.
+Its `value_type` is a `bit_value`, and its reference type is a `bit_reference<WordType, MaskType>`. `bit_reference` keeps on the reference and the position/mask value. `bit_value` discards the reference and mask type, and only represents a single bit value rather than a reference to a single bit in a type.
+As seen from the above example, using the basic `bit_iterator` API is incredibly verbose: it is highly encouraged to use the top-level ranges API or similar when possible, unless attempting to create your own ranges and containers that iterate over bits.

 # Testing